You can only make a new claim for Working Tax Credit if either of the following apply:

 The work must last at least 4 weeks (or you must expect it to last 4 weeks) and must be paid.

-This can include payment in kind (eg farm produce for a farm labourer) or where you expect to be paid for the work.
+This can include payment in kind (for example farm produce for a farm labourer) or where you expect to be paid for the work.

 Paid work does not include money paid: